sparkspay/sparks/doc/cjdns.md

 The network connection can be checked by running `./tools/peerStats` from the CJDNS directory.

-## Run Dash Core with CJDNS
+## Run Sparks Core with CJDNS

-Once you are connected to the CJDNS network, the following Dash Core configuration option makes CJDNS peers automatically reachable:
+Once you are connected to the CJDNS network, the following Sparks Core configuration option makes CJDNS peers automatically reachable:

 ```
 -cjdnsreachable
 ```

-When enabled, this option tells Dash Core that it is running in an environment where a connection to an `fc00::/8` address will be to the CJDNS network instead of to an [RFC4193](https://datatracker.ietf.org/doc/html/rfc4193) IPv6 local network.
-This helps Dash Core perform better address management:
+When enabled, this option tells Sparks Core that it is running in an environment where a connection to an `fc00::/8` address will be to the CJDNS network instead of to an [RFC4193](https://datatracker.ietf.org/doc/html/rfc4193) IPv6 local network.
+This helps Sparks Core perform better address management:
   - Your node can consider incoming `fc00::/8` connections to be from the CJDNS network rather than from an IPv6 private one.
   - If one of your node's local addresses is `fc00::/8`, then it can choose to